Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/getting-connected/index.en.md

-* Because the password is so simple, your browser might display a scary message such as:
+* Because the password is simple, your browser may display a message such as:
 ![02-01-login-scary](02-01-login-scary.png)
 * It is safe here to ignore this message when it pops up.